 This is a supported race (trailmarkers, snowmachine / air support, & heated checkpoints) to Ruby.
-Your entry fee provides you with: Winter survival class, ride to the race start, snowmachine trail crew & marked trail, online race tracking, heated tent camps, & tented portable toilets.
-Our tent camps are Arctic Ovens–super deluxe survival tents and all are propane heated so they will be super warm when you arrive!
-At the tent camps you will have a resting area, and drinking water.
+Your entry fee provides you with: Winter survival class, ride to the race start, snowmachine trail crew & marked trail to McGrath, online race tracking, tent camps, & tented portable toilets.
+Our tent camps are Arctic Ovens–super deluxe survival tents and all are propane heated.
+At the tent camps you will have a resting area & drinking water.
 Your drop bags will be delivered to three remote areas.
 Finishers also receive a personalized trophy.

 Total time allowed for completion of the race to Nome is 35 days

 ALL racers are ultimately the responsibility of the race staff and MUST be accounted for at all times.
 In order to accomplish this, a disqualified racer may require an evacuation or snowmachine escort back to the road system.
 Understand that the race course is not on a road system.
 You may have to wait 24 hours for help to come–so be prepared with proper gear etc. for the harsh winter conditions!